jasperbaes/Conditional-Access-Validator/README.md

 # 🚀 About

-The Maester Conditional Access Test Generator is a PowerShell tool that automatically generates Maester.dev test for Conditional access, based on your current Conditional Access setup.
+The Maester Conditional Access Test Generator is a PowerShell tool that automatically generates <a href="https://maester.dev">Maester.dev</a> test for Conditional access, based on your current Conditional Access setup. <a href="https://maester.dev">Maester.dev</a> is a Microsoft Security test automation framework.

 TODO: GIF van example report